How to Share Claude HTML Artifacts

 Short answer

-Use Claude's built-in sharing for quick artifact demos.
-Use BinHTML when the HTML needs a managed artifact link, source access, versions, expiry, private or unlisted visibility, or project grouping.
+Use Claude's built-in artifact workflow for Claude-native demos and organization-scoped Claude Code sharing.
+Use BinHTML when the HTML needs a managed external artifact link, source access, versions, expiry, private or unlisted visibility, or project grouping.

 Turn generated HTML into a managed BinHTML link with sandboxed rendering, source access, versions, and projects.